rvanmarkus/modx-laravel-models/README.md

     $content = ModxContentModel::where('alias','=','/about-us')->get(); //queries directly modx_site_content table => returns title, content, author, etc

-### Using your own model class that specified a MODX template
+### Using your own model class that specifies a MODX template ID
  Create a new PHP Class and extend the Rvanmarkus/Modxmodels/PageModel.
 Create a new template in MODX manager and add the new template ID to the model.

 *(ex.
 App/Books.php)*